AuM0b/GobbleGumPicker/README.md

-# GobbleGum Picker
+# GobbleGumPicker
-Random GobbleGum Pack generator for Call of Duty: Black Ops III - Zombies.
+Generator of random GobbleGum packs from Call of Duty: Black Ops III - Zombies.

+Also contains display for current Newton's Cookbook (provided by https://bo3.online).